 It’s a common experience—you must tell a customer service representative your account number moments after you inputted it into the IVR system.
-You have to explain to a contact center agent about the failed website self-service experience that prompted your call.
+You have to explain to a contact center associate about the failed website self-service experience that prompted your call.
 You respond to a direct mail or SMS promotion, only to find a clueless representative on the other end of the line.

 Every day, customers share streams of information about themselves in their omnichannel interactions.
 They rarely use just one channel to complete an interaction, and many end up in the contact center.
 Fifty-seven percent of inbound calls to the contact center come from customers who first attempted to resolve an issue on a company’s website, while 30 percent of callers are still on the company’s website when they speak to an associate, according to the Corporate Executive Board.